What happens next?

 What are the next steps after you've been offered a place on exchange?

-Successful applicants are normally contacted in December/January after the application period, with details of where they have been allocated a place.
-Those who have been unsuccessful or who are on the reserve list are normally informed after the winter break.
+Successful applicants are normally contacted in December/January after the application period, with details of the place which has been allocated to them.
+Students who have been unsuccessful or who are on the reserve list are normally informed after the winter break.

-If successful in your application, you will be asked to confirm acceptance of your exchange place to the Study and Work Away service (SWAY).
+Students who are offered a place must confirm acceptance of this place to the Study and Work Away Service (SWAY).
 SWAY will then nominate you to your designated host institution.
 This will start the application process to your host institution.

 View the sections below for more details on your next steps.

 The process and deadlines for applying to your host institution vary across institutions.
-Once you have confirmed to SWAY that you wish to accept your exchange place and have been nominated to your host institution, you will receive further instruction (either directly from your host institution, or via SWAY) of how and when to complete your host's application process.
+You will receive instruction (either directly from your host institution, or via SWAY) of how and when to complete your host's application process once you have:

 Students applying to partner institutions outside Europe normally need to provide a transcript of results as part of their application.
 This is available via Mobility Online, the system which will be used for administering your exchange.
 A transcript is not always needed for application to European partners, but if your host institution requires this as part of the application process, you can order an official transcript from Student Administration.